EPFL-bADAboum/website/_includes/question1.md

   {% include question1/scatter_numVotes_vs_averageRating.html %}
 </div>

 By using a logarithmic scale, we observe that the number of votes and average ratings appear to be correlated in a non-linear way.
-To verify this relationship, we compute the Spearman correlation, yielding a value of approximately \(59.4\%\), supporting the existence of a non-linear association.
+To verify this relationship, we compute the Pearson and Spearman correlation.
+This respectively yield the values of approximately \(43.0\%\) and \(59.4\%\).
+We notice that the Spearman correlation is greater than the Pearson one indicating that the relationship between the number of votes and average ratings is indeed likely non-linear.

 To quantify this relationship, we perform an OLS regression of average ratings on the logarithm of the number of votes.
 The regression yields a coefficient of \(0.1826\) with an almost null p-value, indicating statistical significance.